 GRIRE EF.
 DESCRIPTION VALUE / LOCATION SDG

 Specif ic Manag ement Approach The work performed in Corticeira A compliance with institutional and leg The working conditions in Corticeira labour legislation in each geography gal structu a Amorim ' res. 's supply c hain meet the

-402-1 L Minimum notice periods regarding operational changes Regulations concerning prior notice particular those that require subseq Corticeira Amorim.
+Minimum notice periods regarding operational changes Regulations concerning prior notice particular those that require subseq Corticeira Amorim.
 8

 Materi ial Topic: (GRI 403 - Occupational health and safety 20 16

-Generic management approach 103-1 Explanation of the material topic and it's boundary The material topics of Corticeira An of the results from stakeholders cor perspective.
-In direct relation to hea "Health and Safety at Work" was co (materiality matrix - Introductory no nsultation v lth and saf nsidered a with the C ety at wor ompany's k, the topi internal c
+Generic management approach 103-1 Explanation of the material topic and it's boundary of the results from stakeholders cor perspective.
+In direct relation to hea terial topics of Corticeira Amorim were based on the comparison esults from stakeholders consultation with the Company's internal ctive.
+In direct relation to health and safety at work, the topic and Safety at Work" was considered a topic with a high materiality elity matrix - Introductory note)

-manage 103-2 The management approach and it's components Corticeira Amorim has promoted over the years several initiatives related to health and safety at work (6.
-People).
+103-2 The management approach and it's components Corticeira Amorim has promoted or to health and safety at work (6.
+Peop ars several initiatives related

 Genericn 103-3 Evaluation of the management approach Corticeira Amorim performs the me indicators associated with this aspe People - 6.2.
 Health and safety at w ct and rep

-Specif ic Manag ement Approach The work performed in Corticeira Amorim's supply chain takes place in compliance with institutional and legal structures.
-The working conditions in Corticeira Amorim's supply chain meet the labour legislation in each geography where the activity is developed. the
+Specif ic Manag ement Approach The work performed in Corticeira A compliance with institutional and leg The working conditions in Corticeira labour legislation in each geography gal structu a Amorim' res. s supply c hain meet the

 403-2 2 Types of injury and rates of injury, occupational diseases, lost days, and absenteeism, and number of work- 6.
 People - 6.2.
 Health and safety at Health and safety at work t work 7.
 Methodol ogical Not es - 7.7.
 3 and 8

 related fatalities Ratios of accidents, professional illnesses, lost days, and absenteeism, and number of work-related fatalities, by gender 2019 2018 2017

 Number of accidents in the workplace 107 115 130

 Female 10 9 21

 Male 97 106 109

 Accident frequency index 18.8 20.9 21.1

 Female 7.2 6.7 14.3

 Male 22.6 25.4 23.2

 Work-related illness rate 3.7 7.1 1.6

 Female 4.3 10.5 0.0

 Male 3.5 6.0 2.1

 Lost working days rate 527 737 547

 Female 347 433 304

 Male 586 800 623

 Absenteeism rate 5.7% 3.7% 3.4%

 Female 7.6% 4.8% 4.3%

 Male 5.0% 3.3% 3.1%

 Changing criteria for the certification of several cases pending from previous years Change in the calculation according to idation of